Frequently Asked Questions

 You may experience some mild side effects after the stem cell treatment, such as fatigue, headache, or low-grade fever.
 These are typically temporary and resolve within a few days.
 Your doctor will monitor you closely for any adverse reactions.

-Insurance coverage for stem cell therapy varies depending on your specific plan and the nature of the treatment.
-It's important to discuss coverage with your insurance provider and our research team.
-As a patient in this study, however, there is no cost to you for treatment and procedures associated with the study.
+As a patient in this study there is no cost to you for treatment and procedures associated with the study.

 Most people are able to return to their normal activities within a few days after the bone marrow aspiration and stem cell treatment.
 However, you may need to avoid strenuous activity for a short period.

 Our research team is available to answer any questions you may have about the study, the procedures involved, or the potential benefits and risks.
-Please don't hesitate to contact us for more information.
+You can reach us at info@apeironresearch.org or by calling 720-583-5047